 The paths or routes between Autonomous Systems are composed of the ASN identifier of every AS in the route to a given destination AS.
-The BGP routing protocol is used by border routers to “advertise” these routes to and from an AS to other systems that need them in order to deliver traffic to another network.
+The BGP routing protocol is used by border routers to “advertise” these routes to and from an AS to other systems that need them to deliver traffic to another network.

 The advertising of routes helps a network operator in two ways that are critical to efficiently managing traffic flows across their networks.
 The first is to make informed routing decisions concerning the best path for a particular route to take outbound from a network.
-Otherwise border routers would default to the same route for all traffic flows destined for transit providers.
-Secondly, operators can advertise their routes to those transit providers, for them to make available to peering routers and external transit routers for their use.
+Otherwise, border routers would default to the same route for all traffic flows destined for transit providers.
+Secondly, operators can advertise their routes to those transit providers for them to make available to peering routers and external transit routers for their use.

 BGP Traffic Analysis with J-Flow